SkafteNicki/dtu_mlops/02_code_organisation/readme.md

    3.5 Finally push the files to your reposatory using `git push`.
 Make sure to check online that the files
        have been updated in your reposatory.

+4. If you do not already have a cloned version of this reposatory, make sure to make one!
+I am continuously updating/ changing some of the material and I therefore recommend that you each day before the lecture do a `git pull` on your local copy

-4. Git may seems like a waste of time when solutions like dropbox, google drive ect exist, and it is not completly untrue when you are only one or two working on a project.
+5. Git may seems like a waste of time when solutions like dropbox, google drive ect exist, and it is not completly untrue when you are only one or two working on a project.
 However, these file manegement systems falls short when we hundred to thousand of people work to together.
 For this exercise you will go through the steps of sending an open-source contribution:

-   4.1 Go online and find a project you do not own, where you can improve the code.
+   5.1 Go online and find a project you do not own, where you can improve the code.
 For simplicity you can
        just choose the reposatory belonging to the course.
 Now fork the project by clicking the *Fork* botton.
        ![forking](../figures/forking.PNG)
        This will create a local copy of the reposatory which you have complete writing access to.
 Note that code updates to the original reposatory does not update code in your local reposatory.

-   4.2 Clone your local fork of the project using ```git clone```
+   5.2 Clone your local fork of the project using ```git clone```

-   4.3 As default your local reposatory will be on the ```master branch``` (HINT: you can check this with the
+   5.3 As default your local reposatory will be on the ```master branch``` (HINT: you can check this with the
        ```git status``` commando).
 It is good practise to make a new branch when working on some changes.
 Use
        the ```git checkout``` commando to create a new branch.

-   4.4 You are now ready to make changes to reposatory.
+   5.4 You are now ready to make changes to reposatory.
 Try to find something to improve (any spelling mistakes?).
        When you have made the changes, do the standard git cycle: ```add -> commit -> push```

-   4.5 Go online to the original reposatory and go the ```Pull requests``` tap.
+   5.5 Go online to the original reposatory and go the ```Pull requests``` tap.
 Find ```compare``` botton and
        choose the to compare the ```master branch``` of the original repo with the branch that you just created
        in your own repo.
 Check the diff on the page to make sure that it contains the changes you have made.

-   4.6 Write a bit about the changes you have made and click send :)
+   5.6 Write a bit about the changes you have made and click send :)

 ## Code organisation